rycus86/demo-site/src/res/specs/ci.md

 - *after_success*: any final steps after a successful build
 - *env*: environment variables to pass to the build

-Taking a *Python* application as an example let's see an example of the steps above:
+Taking a *Python* application as an example, let's see an example of putting together all the steps above:
 ```yaml
 language: python
 python: